kenlhk/calculator/README.md

-What is it about? <br />
+What is it about?<br />
-This project is to built a calculator using Java.
-It allows users to input numbers and outputs results based on some basic arthimetic operations.
+This project is to built a desktop application of a calculator using Java.
+It allows users to input numbers and output results based on some basic arthimetic operations.

-What are the basic features? <br />
+What are the basic features?<br />
+It performs basic arthimetic operations (addition, substraction, multiplication, division) on input numbers and calcuates the results.

+What are the additional features?<br />
 It contains a GUI for users input numbers and operands using keyboard not just clicking the buttons.
-It performs basic arthimetic operations (addition, substraction, multiplication, division) on input numbers and displays the results.

-What are the additional features? <br />
-It could have higher order operations, such as "to the power x" or logarithm function.
+It could also have higher order operations, such x to the power y.

-When will it be completed? <br />
+When will it be completed?<br />
-This project will be completed once the basic features are implemented.
+The project will be completed once the basic features is implemented.